fergald/docs/explainers/permissions-policy-unload.md

 the page will be:

 *   More likely to be eligible with BFCache
-*   Protected from accidentally introducing unload handlers
+*   Protected from accidentally introducing new unload handlers
 *   More predictable as the unload handler will never run, instead of maybe running on Desktop but not on Chrome Android/Safari/etc.